Automated-Amphibians/automated-amphibians.github.io/team/2023/build-log.md

 I've calibrated zero to the back, instead of the front.
 We've corrected for this by reversing the turnign and drive motors.
 I tried calibrating the backwards to 0.5, or 180 already, but I didn't reverse the turning and drive motors appropriately.
 Do that and it should hopefully properly orient in place orientation.

+Might be good to start with
+* What angle does the "spin in place" algorithm want?
+* What direction does our current encoder work off of?

 ### Feb 10th Fri
 * More pieces of the gamespec cut